DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 If packet has a huge size, it's divided by several small-size fragments.
 This process named *fragmentation*.
 Router compiles packet from the got fragments.
 Fragmentation process uses three fields:

 - Identification - fragments of one packet have the same value.
 Router uses it to identify belonging to one packet.

 - Flags - 3 bits: DF (*Don't Fragment*), MF (*More Fragments*) and reserved bit. *DF* bit forbids to fragment the packet. *MF* bit indicates that current fragment is not last of this packet.
 Router uses *MF* to identify beginning and ending of packet fragments set.

 - Fragment Offset - Router uses it to identify the order of fragments in packet.

+  Fragmentation is produced if packet size more then *MTU*. *MTU* (*Maximum Transmission Unit*) - is unit size, transmitted by Ethernet frame (*payload*). *IEEE 802.3* set size of Ethernet frame in 1518 bytes.
+This chose based on different factors - network tasks, loading, transmitting data, distance etc. 18 bytes used for headers, except the *preambula*.
+Don't forget about *LLC, SNAP, dot1q, qinq* that can add extra headers.
+The remaining 1500 bytes used for payload.
+There are frames with size from 1500 to 16000 bytes - *jumbo frames*.
+They used in specific tasks.

 ---